-Nagging minor injuries can shut you down from your favorite workouts or even limit your abilities at your job if you are in the tactical professions of military, police, and fire fighter.
-There are several things you can do to minimize the pain of certain injuries as well as help heal them so you can be 100 percent again.
-Here is a question from a gentleman in his forties who prefers to keep moving and not making too many changes to his workout because of a minor joint tendonitis.
+Nagging minor injuries can shut you down from your favorite workouts or even limit your abilities at your job if you are in the tactical professions (military, police and firefighter).
+You can do several things to minimize the pain from certain injuries, as well as help heal them so you can be 100% again.
+Here is a question from a gentleman in his 40s who prefers to keep moving and not make too many changes to his workout because of minor joint tendinitis.

-Stew - Do you have advice for an old and persistent elbow tendonitis?
-In fact, what do you recommend to avoid injuries or still be able to do something with minor nagging injuries such as joint tendonitis without aggravating it.
+Stew - Do you have advice for an old and persistent elbow tendinitis?
+In fact, what do you recommend to avoid injuries or still be able to do something with minor nagging injuries such as joint tendinitis without aggravating it?

-At my age (48), I tend to feel the high repetition of calisthenics workouts or high miles of running in the knees and elbows.
+At my age (48), I tend to feel the high repetition of calisthenics workouts or high miles from running in the knees and elbows.
 The list below has been helpful over the years.
-Find the combination of options that work best for you and your nagging pain, if professional help from the doctor or physical therapist has failed to work for you.
+Find the combination of options that work best for you and your nagging pain, if professional help from a doctor or physical therapist has failed to work for you.

-As you can see, there are many ways to help you get over nagging, overuse injuries if rest and medical treatment is not an option.
-In fact, you should not pick just one.
-Try as many as you can, especially your intake food and hydration.
+There are many ways to help you get over nagging, overuse injuries if rest and medical treatment is not an option.
+You should not pick just one.
+Try as many as you can, especially your food and hydration.
 You might be doing everything right, but eating poorly sabotages your efforts.
-However, the number one recommendation is to always see a medical professional and rest the joint.
+However, the number one recommendation is always to see a medical professional and rest the joint.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.

 Want to Learn More About Military Life?